ItsAfjal-Developer/Incapp---Assignment-02/README.md

-# Incapp - Assignment-2
+# Incapp - Assignment 2

-This is the **2nd Assignment Project** from **Incapp Institute**, Created as part of the Frontend Development Training.
+This is the **2nd Assignment Project** from **Incapp Institute** , Created as part of the Frontend Development Training.
 The Assignment Demonstrates Practical use of **HTML** and **CSS** to Create a Visually Appealing and Responsive Layout.

 ## Features

-- Fully responsive layout
+- Fully Responsive Layout
-- Use of modern CSS styling
+- Use of modern CSS Styling
-- Clean and semantic HTML structure
+- Clean and Semantic HTML structure
-- Beginner-friendly and well-organized code
+- Beginner-friendly and Well-Organized Code

 ## Tech Stack

-**Client:** HTML5, CSS3
+**Client -** HTML5 & CSS3
-**Server:** None (Static Site)
+**Server -** None (Static Site)

 ## Screenshots

 Below is a Preview of **Assignment 2**, Showcasing the Layout and Styling implemented Using pure HTML and CSS.
-The Design focuses on Clean Structure, Responsiveness and Modern Styling.
+The Design focuses on Clean Structure , Responsiveness and Modern Styling.

 <img src="./images/Assignment-2.png" alt="Assignment 2 Preview" width="100%" />